Computing hydrodynamic eigenmodes of channel flow with slip -- A highly accurate algorithm: Results

 \subsection{Parameter studies for $\Sp$ and $\Sm$}

-As discussed in \cref{sec:introduction}, the value of the first root of the characteristic equation \cref{eq:charEq} is central for a stability analysis of \cref{eq:pde} or the computation of slip lengths from MD-simulations.
-For such considerations, the dependence of the first root $k_1$ on $\Sp$ and $\Sm$ is a valuable information.
+As discussed in \cref{sec:analyticSolution}, the first root $k_1$ of the characteristic equation \cref{eq:charEq} (i.e.\ the square-root of the leading eigenvalue) is central for the characterstic time-scale of the start-up flow.
+Hence, the dependence of $k_1$ on $\Sp$ and $\Sm$ is a valuable information.
 This dependence is illustrated in \cref{fig:k1_coeff}.
 Without loss of generality (we could switch the placement of $\Sp$ and $\Sm$ in \cref{eq:charEq}), we place $\Sp$ on the x-axis and use $\Sm$ as parameter for different curves.
 The horizontal axis depicts the variation of $\Sp$ for approximately ten orders of magnitude.
 The different colored lines show the value of $k_1$ for different values of $\Sm$.
 The values for $\Sm$ vary between $\SI{e2}{}$ and $\SI{e-2}{}$ and have been selected to give a good representation of the $k_1$ dependence.

 Several limit cases can be seen.
 Firstly, fixing the value for $\Sm$ the value for $k_1$ levels off at a constant value when increasing or decreasing the value of $\Sp$.
 Secondly, if $\Sm$ is approaching zero, the different curves approach the curve for $\Sm=0$.
-This limit curve is illustrated by a dashed line in \cref{fig:k1_coeff} and represents the maximum for values of $k^*_1$.
+This limit curve is illustrated by a dashed line in \cref{fig:k1_coeff} and represents the maximum for values of $k_1$.

 All curves show a transition region between their two limit values that begins at $\Sp\approx 10^{-1}$.
 This transition region increases in width with increasing $\Sm$.
-In this region and for much greater values of $\Sm$ than shown in \cref{fig:k1_coeff} we find an excellent agreement with the power law
+In this region and for much greater values of $\Sm$ than shown in \cref{fig:k1_coeff} we find an excellent agreement with the asymptotic power law \eqref{eq:asymptotics_free_slip_large_slip} derived in Section~\ref{sec:analyticSolution} in the limit $S^- \to \infty$ and $S^+ \gg 1$, i.e.\

 This relation is shown by the dash-dot line in \cref{fig:k1_coeff} and the transition region is well described by this relation for all curves with $\Sm > 10$.